-Unfortunately, even if you have none of these items, your provider will not allow you to delete it.
-They are not charging any additional premium for the protection of these items.
-The line item is listed, however, to inform you of how much—dollarwise—they will cover these items if you should experience a loss.
+Even if you have none of these items, your provider will not allow you to delete it.
+They are not charging an additional premium for the protection of these items.
+The line item is listed, however, to inform you of how much—dollarwise—the provider will cover these items if you should experience a loss.

-In some circumstances, an insurer might exclude specific coverages for additional structures if they feel they need renovations or have become dangerous due to lack of maintenance.
-Even in those circumstances, it would be quite uncommon to see a reduction in the price of your policy as a result.
+Under some circumstances, an insurer might exclude specific coverages for additional structures if it believes they need renovations or have become dangerous due to lack of maintenance.
+Even under those circumstances, it would be quite uncommon to see a reduction in the price of your policy as a result.

-Most homeowners have some additional structures—even if they don't realize they do.
-Policies are built this way to include those items.
-It ensures adequate protection for the majority and not the exceptions.
+Most homeowners have some additional structures, even if they don't realize they do.
+Policies are built that way to include those items, ensuring adequate protection for the majority, not the exceptions.

-Also, very often, the coverage of the additional structure may not sufficiently insure the property.
+Very often, the coverage of the additional structure will not sufficiently insure the property.
 Some homeowners may wish to increase the 10% and add coverage to the policy to provide adequate coverage.
 The other option is to increase the dwelling's value, thereby increasing the 10% amount.

 Reducing Your Premium

-Some companies may allow you the option to reduce coverage C amounts.
+Some companies might allow you the option to reduce coverage C amounts.
 However, most providers require this value to be a percentage of the value of the dwelling or building.

 You can call your insurer and ask.
 When you do, be very careful about the coverage you choose to reduce, and remember that you are insuring what may be your most important asset.

 If you are struggling to find a way to save 10% of your insurance cost, how much more would you struggle in a major loss?
-Insurance may not be the place you want to cut costs.
+Insurance might not be the place you want to cut costs.